Gobindpreet9/portfolio-app-2.0/site_data/blog/syntax-is-dead.md

 If a file starts to get too big, it is time to chop it down and refactor properly.
 SoC will help you and the bot to read your code faster from a high-level perspective and scoping to the appropriate class which has the issue will lead to easier bug fixes.
 Tech that grows exponentially when not addressed.

 For complex issues, if fixing with AI, ask it to investigate the issue first before choosing the path to fix based on the analysis.
 Sometimes, AI's solutions are not optimal for the larger picture.
 Take a pause and understand what is best for you at a project and architecture level before moving forward.
+AI is great for code analysis or investigating unkown or forgetten parts.

 Continuous learning to keep up with ever-evolving tools and technologies is key.
 If you do not know the full capabilities of the tools, you may be implementing suboptimal solutions.
 AI may not be fully up to date with the latest trends and best practices either due to knowlefge cut offs or the training data not containing sufficient examples of the best practices.